MattSzymonski/EternalFeud/README.md

 Game made during Warsaw Film School Game Jam 2019
 Honorable mention award recipient

-Two ancient stones, each guarding grass on its piece of land from the horde of sheeps.
+Two conflicted enchanted stones, each guarding the grass on its piece of land from the horde of sheeps.
 Use shout to push the sheep from your island to the enemy's island before they turn your grassy landscape into a wasteland.

 ## Gameplay Video